ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

   --config configs/gretelai/synthetic_text_to_sql/sft.yaml
 ```

-!!! info "Note"

-    This command will launch training and will thus take some time.
-If you want to avoid waiting for the fine-tuning process to complete, you can directly use a fine-tuned model we've already prepared for you: [`ALIRE-HESSO/use-case-1`](https://huggingface.co/ALIRE-HESSO/use-case-1).
-It can be used as a drop-in replacement for the fine-tuned [`google/gemma-3-270M-it`](https://huggingface.co/google/gemma-3-270m-it) model.

 You can now run this command to see how the fine-tuning process starts.
 You should see something similar to the following:

 ![Fine-tune](./images/use_case_1/fine_tune_light.png#only-light)
 ![Fine-tune](./images/use_case_1/fine_tune_dark.png#only-dark)

+!!! info "Note"

+    The fine-tuning process will take around 100 minutes.
+You don't need to wait for it to complete since we have already fine-tuned this model for you.
+This step is for teaching and explanation purposes only.
+Instructions on how to use this specific fine-tuned model will be offered in the [Deploy](#deploy) section.

 ??? question "A step back: what is happening?"